NTPC is a wholly owned subsidiary of NT Hydro, which in turn is owned 100 percent by the Government of the Northwest Territories.

 The peak electrical load is approximately 62 MW.
 Isolated power systems have generating capacities ranging from 64 MW at Snare/Yellowknife to 230 kW at Jean Marie River and Nahanni Butte.
 There are two grids, in the north and south Great Slave Lake region linking six communities, and there are 20 independent systems.
 NTPC is regulated by the Northwest Territories Public Utilities Board (PUB).

 NT Hydro also owns NT Energy, NTPC’s sister company.
-NTPC maintains the electric system, while NT Energy pursues new energy options, with a view to integrating promising projects into the existing system.
-A recent example is the development and testing of LNG supplies for Inuvik.
+NTPC maintains the electric system, while NT Energy pursues new industrial customers as well as low carbon energy options, with a view to integrating promising projects into the existing system.

-75% of the NTPC’s generation activities.
-Approximately 25% of power is generated using diesel and LNG.
+Hydro represents 76% of the NTPC’s generation activities.
+Approximately 24% of power is generated using diesel and LNG.
 Solar and other renewable generation sources currently represent less than 1% of total generation.